cmiley/mkzintent/README.md

 git clone https://github.com/cmiley/mkzintent.git
 ```

-Next find the necessary way to install [PyTorch](http://pytorch.org/) based on your Cuda configuration.
+Next find the necessary way to install [PyTorch](http://pytorch.org/) based on your CUDA configuration.
 If you are using CUDA 9.0 the command is simply:

 ```bash
 pip install torch torchvision